 APP’s promise, which will be policed by TFT, was enough to convince Greenpeace, which had accused the company of “pulping the planet,” to call off its worldwide protests.

 But perhaps the most far-reaching commitment came in December, when the world’s largest palm-oil trader, Singapore-based Wilmar, committed itself to ensuring that no more deforestation or peatland destruction was carried out by any company that fed its supply chain.
 Again, TFT will help monitor the company to make sure it delivers.
-Since, according to Poynton, Wilmar buys palm oil from 80 percent of the world’s suppliers,
+Since, according to Poynton, Wilmar buys palm oil from 80 percent of the world’s suppliers, that is a potential game changer for an industry that is probably the biggest cause of deforestation in Southeast Asia.

 The pledge from Wilmar did not come out of the blue.
 It followed strenuous NGO campaigns to clean up the supply chain of an ingredient that is in one in three processed foods.
 And it came right after an announcement the previous month from foods giant Unilever, which is Wilmar’s biggest customer and is the world’s largest purchaser of palm oil.
 Unilever promised that by the end of 2014, it will have tracked its entire supply chain to ensure it meets its promise to end its role in deforestation.
 Arguably, Wilmar had little choice.